 The body lock pass may appear to be a specific strength and pressure technique to the untrained eye.
 However, a clever strategy that necessitates a thorough awareness of several crucial elements is employed.

-First, the body lock guard passer must be aware of keeping the bottom player’s hips caught to avoid the guard player from using a butterfly guard hook on the bottom player.
+First, the body lock guard passer must be aware of keeping the bottom player’s hips caught to prevent the guard player from using a butterfly guard hook on the bottom player.

 Second, the guard passer must control the opponent’s hand to prevent him from using an underhook.